-Within my collages, I use a lot of images of flowers.
-I use them for their complex biomorphic shapes and vibrant colors.
-I also use them for their symbolism of romance, beauty, and desire.
-Flowers are also seen as being inherently feminine, but the juxtaposition of the feminine flowers with the masculine body has added an extra layer to my work.
-By layering flowers around the figure, I am elevating it to a status of beauty and desirability.
-In my more recent work where I am using images of my own body, I am framing my figure with flowers to elevate it and reinstate beauty and worth to a body that has been deemed other, through the use of a parodic play between the stark and painful reality of the ridged gay male beauty standards, using paradoxical tongue-in-cheek humor toward that reality.
-I manipulate realistic images of flowers culled from mass media sources, playfully layering them to create complex, colorful, biomorphic forms.
-I show how flowers, symbols of natural beauty, can be digitally manipulated into fantastical forms.
-I hope that these paired flowers with the idealized mass media cut-outs of gay male bodies acknowledge and challenge often unobtainable standards of gay male body aesthetics, specifically marketed to a gay male audience.
-By challenging this ideal, my work states that you do not need six-pack abs in order to feel like you belong in gay male culture.
+Consequently, I use images of flowers for their complex biomorphic shapes and for their symbolic representation of romance, beauty, and desire.
+In my more recent work where I use images of my own body, I frame my figure with flowers to elevate it and reinstate beauty and worth as a body that has been deemed an undesirable other.
+I attempt to achieve a parodic play between the stark and painful reality of the ridged gay male beauty standards, using paradoxical tongue-in-cheek humor as a weapon.
+The paired flowers with the idealized mass media cut-outs of gay male bodies acknowledge and challenge unobtainable standards of gay male body aesthetics, which are specifically marketed to the gay male audience.
+By challenging this ideal, my work states you do not need six-pack abs in order to belong in gay male culture.

 Kyle Bredain is a collage artist based in Minnesota.
 He received his BFA at Minnesota State University- Mankato, and his MFA at Minneapolis College of Art and Design.
 Bredain uses collage to question his place in gay male culture and the idealized body hierarchy within that culture.